-Even the outside was extremely impressive.
-There were stairs off to the right of this that led up to a smaller little area for who knows what.
+There were stairs that took us up to a smaller little area kind of in the back or inside or on top of maybe for who knows what.
 All I know is that it had a wonderful view of the back, outside of the church.
 I probably could have wandered around here for a couple of hours just taking pictures and looking at it.
 And for the number of people that were here, it was surprisingly quiet.
 It felt respected here.

 It’s no secret that the animals of the Galapagos are friendly as can be, unless taunted of course, but I really loved the crabs.
 Sally lightfoot crabs to be specific.
 These guys are all over on the beaches, dead and alive.
 Of course, the living ones were much harder to photograph because they are quick.
 Very quick.